damienpuig/CoCoR-Examples/README.md

 Use of the CoCo Compiler Compiler.

-Both projects show how to compile a file (random extension) using the right grammar, and compute it to end up with a compiler that deliver JSON files.
+Both projects show how to compile a file (random extension) using the right grammar, and compute it to end up with a compiler that delivers JSON files.

 - The first project has a grammar that matches the following pattern: